-Draft areas in your home includes your baseboards, headers, sill plates and even around your windows and doors, your house pipes and electrical outlets.
+Draft areas in your home includes your baseboards, headers, sill plates, and even around your windows and doors, your house pipes and electrical outlets.
 These are areas that you need to insulate and air seal.
 Open-cell or semi-rigid Spray Foam Insulation is usually the solution.

-3. It addresses ineffective cooling and hearing
+3. It addresses ineffective cooling and heating

 Uncontrolled air flow messes with both temperature and pressure of your indoor air.
 It is a major discomfort.
 Your HVAC is inefficient when there is air infiltration.
 Your walls may even condense and the temperature may be very erratic not to mention cold and hot spots in your house or office.
 It is not very sustainable.